 Because of the low levels of methyldopa in breastmilk, amounts ingested by the infant are small and would not be expected to cause any adverse effects in breastfed infants.
 No special precautions are required.

-Maternal Levels Three women who were 2 to 15 days postpartum were taking 250 mg of methyldopa orally 3 or 4 times daily.
-Randomly drawn milk samples had levels of drug and conjugate that ranged from < 0.1 to 0.5 mg/L at a dose of 750 mg daily and were 0.8 mg/L at a dose of 1 g daily.
+Maternal Levels.
+Three women who were 2 to 15 days postpartum were taking 250 mg of methyldopa orally 3 or 4 times daily.
+Randomly drawn milk samples had levels of drug and conjugate that ranged from < 0.1 to 0.5 mg/L at a dose of 750 mg daily and were 0.8 mg/L at a dose of 1 gram daily.

 In 3 women who were 1 to 8 weeks postpartum, peak levels of drug and conjugate occurred between 3 and 6 hours after the dose.
 Peak levels of drug and conjugate after a dose of 500 mg were 0.2, 0.66 and 1.14 mg/L in 3 mothers' milk.
 The authors estimated an infant dosage of less than 0.2% of the mother's total dosage.

-Infant Levels No methyldopa was detectable (<200 mcg/L) in the serum on an infant whose mother was taking methyldopa 250 mg twice daily.
+Infant Levels.
+No methyldopa was detectable (<200 mcg/L) in the serum of an infant whose mother was taking methyldopa 250 mg twice daily.
 The infant's urine contained a methyldopa concentration of 3.8 mg/L.

-In an 8-week-old infant whose mother was receiving 1 g daily of methyldopa, a serum level of 90 mcg/L was found 10 hours after a 500 mg maternal dose; a 1-week-old infant whose mother was receiving 500 mg daily had no detectable drug in the serum (<50 mcg/L).
+In an 8-week-old infant whose mother was receiving 1 gram daily of methyldopa, a serum level of 90 mcg/L was found 10 hours after a 500 mg maternal dose.
+Another 1-week-old infant whose mother was receiving 500 mg daily had no detectable drug in the serum (<50 mcg/L).

 Effects in Breastfed Infants

-No acute or long-term adverse effects were reported in any 15 infants ranging in age from less than 1 week to 8 weeks of age whose mothers were taking methyldopa 0.25 to 1.5 g/day orally.
+No acute or long-term adverse effects were reported in any 15 infants ranging in age from less than 1 week to 8 weeks of age whose mothers were taking oral methyldopa 0.25 to 1.5 grams daily.[1-4]

 Hoskins JA, Holliday SB.
 Determination of alpha-methyldopa and methyldopate in human breast milk and plasma by ion-exchange chromatography using electrochemical detection.
 J Chromatogr.
 1982;230:162–7.
-PMID: 7202013
+[PubMed: 7202013]

 CAS Registry Number